 There are many natural wonders on the Hawaiian island of Kauai, but the Na Pali Coast is one of the most spectacular landmarks in Hawaii.
 The Na Pali Coast, meaning cliffs in Hawaiian, was formed over millions of years by volcanic eruptions and erosion.
 A combination of the North Shore’s strong winter waves, landslides, trade winds, and steady streams continues to form the unique shape of the cliffs we see today.

 There are four options to see the somewhat inaccessible Na Pali Coast.
 You can drive to the majestic Koke’e State Park.
-This park’s two lookout points afford you an impressive view over the Na Pali Coast; these are Kalalau Lookout and Pu’u O Kila Lookout.
+This park’s two lookout points afford you an impressive view over the Na Pali Coast: Kalalau Lookout and Pu’u O Kila Lookout.

 The second option is to take a helicopter tour over the island of Kauai.
 You need optimal flying conditions for a helicopter tour to see the Na Pali Coast, so make sure you leave enough time in your Kauai itinerary to reschedule it if required.

-The third way of seeing the Na Pali Coast is by a boat tour which will take you along the coast and show you a unique view of the valley from the water.
+The third way to see the Na Pali Coast is by a boat tour that will take you along the coast and show you a unique view of the valley from the water.